xiix0/scam/README.md

-Q:	How many Marxists does it take to screw in a light bulb?
+Q:	How does a hacker fix a function which
-A:	None:  The light bulb contains the seeds of its own revolution.
+	doesn't work for all of the elements in its domain?
+A:	He changes the domain.